Ayywer/Czapis-Game/README.md

 - Windows <br />
 1.Install node.js with [this](https://nodejs.org/en) <br />
 2.Open app with "start.bat" file <br />
-if you want to change code make sure to install electron in game dir file using ``npm install electron`` in terminal
+if you want to change code make sure to install electron in game dir file using ``npm install electron`` in terminal <br />
 - Linux and MacOS
 1. Open terminal with folder path
 2. Make sure you that ``start.sh`` has executable permissions. (``chmod +x start.sh``)